-13.3 Procedure for Members In the event that a Member is dissatisfied with the conduct, behaviour or performance of an Officer, the matter should not be raised at any meeting held in public, instead the matter should be raised with the Chief Executive.
-Where the Authorised by: MWDA Full Authority Issued by: AV Issue No: 02 Officer concerned is the Chief Executive, the matter should be raised with the Clerk.
+5.3 Procedure for Members

+In the event that a Member is dissatisfied with the conduct, behaviour or performance of an Officer, the matter should not be raised at any meeting held in public, instead the matter should be raised with the Chief Executive.
+Where the Officer concerned is the Chief Executive, the matter should be raised with the Clerk.